Skip to main content

 self.next.free()

-The “head” node stays allocated, unless you free it:
+The “head” node stays allocated unless you explicitly free it yourself:

 list_head[].free_chain()